rodrigobrito/redis-benchmark-java/README.md

 $ mvn clean install
 ```

-Test connectivity and create keys to execute the **GET** benchmarks:
+Run the command with the parameters below to test connectivity to REDIS, and also generate the keys for executing **GET** benchmarks:
 ```bash
 $ cp config.cfg ./target/
 $ java -jar target/benchmarks.jar -wi 1 -i 1 -t 1 -f 1